SolidLabResearch/user-managed-access/docs/policy-management.md

 1. Find the rules defined in the policy.
 2. Filter the rules that are assigned by the client, and delete them.
 3. Find out if there are rules not assigned by the client.
-    * if there are other rules, we cannot delete the policy information as well.
+    * If there are other rules, we cannot delete the policy information as well.
 We delete the rule and its definition triple in the policy.
-    * if there are no other rules, we can delete the entire policy.
+    * If there are no other rules, we can delete the entire policy.

 This method used to have one rather significant issue, as discussed [later](#delete-fix).